Kron4ek/wine-portable-executable/README.md

 The structure of portable executables (from the top the end of the file):

 1. Script that mounts bundled squashfs image and runs the Wine
-2. Squashfuse binary and its libraries, in case if squashfuse isn't isntalled
+2. Squashfuse binary and its libraries, in case if squashfuse isn't installed
 3. Squashfs image that contains Wine, required libraries (wine-runtime) and custom launch script